 Nominally, CLKOUT is driven delayed by one-half of a bit-time from the CAD/CTLOUT transitions.
 This delay provides required setup and hold time to and from the CLKOUT edge at the receiver and therefore allows for simple data recovery.
-T{CADV_min} is measured at the device pins from the crossing point of either the latest CAD/CTLOUT transition to the crossing point of the CLKOUT transition to the earliest CAD/CTLOUT transition.
-T{CADV_max} is measured at the device pins from either the crossing point of the earliest CAD/CTLOUT transition to the crossing point of the CLKOUT transition or the CLKOUT transition to the latest CAD/CTLOUT transition.
+T{CADV_min} is measured at the device pins from the crossing point of either the latest CAD/CTLOUT transition to the crossing point of the CLKOUT transition or the CLKOUT transition to the earliest CAD/CTLOUT transition.
+T{CADV_max} is measured at the device pins from either the crossing point of the earliest CAD/CTLOUT transition to the crossing point of the CLKOUT transition or the CLKOUT transition or the CLKOUT transition.